-The course fee is £4,000 per person.
-The fee includes tuition, course materials, accommodation, lunch and some evening meals (see Terms and Conditions).
+The course fee is £4,250 per person.
+The fee includes tuition, course materials, accommodation at the Moller Centre, lunch and some evening meals (see the Terms and Conditions).

 Places are limited to enable high quality interaction and a good level of English is an absolute must.

-You need to fill in a booking form to register your interest in this course.
+You can book directly online using the link below.
 Bookings are taken on a first-come, first-served basis.
-We will confirm your place on the course once the full payment has been received.
+We'll confirm your place on the course once full payment has been received.